MBAigner/Making-maDMPs-human-readable/docs/comparison/comparison.md

 ## d.
 Which parts of the maDMP were easy/hard to generate?

-Some parts of the template, like the Creator for Horizon 2020 or Data Officer for FWF have been easiest to extract from the maDMP.
+Some parts of the template, like the Title, Creator for Horizon 2020 or Data Officer for FWF have been easiest to extract from the maDMP.

 A big problem was the dataset attributes, because it contains a big amount of data, especially bigger arrays appearing in the JSON what made it a real challenge and a lot of work was necessary to fit the whole information into our human-readable DMPs.